 - Do you want to earn a profit or reduce your cost?
 If your answer is reducing the cost, then you should go for the ECR.

-- Do you do enough banking transactions or you have enough banking fees to offset?
+- Do you do enough banking transactions, or do you have enough banking fees to offset?
 You should calculate the average banking fees that you pay.
 If you feel it is significant enough, you can go for ECR to offset it.